juntalis/project52a/README.md

 #### To-Do

 * Find a purpose for this project.
 (Or don't)
+* Implement memory cleanup for the injected code.
+Either pass the memory address to the Init function or set up some IPC mechanism to allow the DLL to signal our injector that cleanup can be done.
 * Rewrite the x64 assembly to call `Dll.Init` following the `LoadLibraryW` call.
 * [x86->x64 injection](http://code.google.com/p/rewolf-wow64ext) maybe?
 * Clean up the code and use a single naming style for functions, variables, types, etc.